 Bronchiolitis obliterans, or popcorn lung, has been tied to the inhalation of diacetyl by workers in plants that use diacetyl as a flavoring additive to their products.
 Products known to use diacetyl include popcorn, coffee, pet food, and tortillas.

 Diacetyl, a flavoring chemical linked to cases of severe respiratory disease referred to as “popcorn lung” was found in more than 75% of flavored electronic cigarettes, according to a Harvard Chan School of Public Health study.
 (Delete from Blog on 5/1/16)

 More research is needed to determine how the heating mechanism in E-cigarettes heats the flavored E-juice, a large percentage of which contains diacetyl.
-It is not yet known to what extent this dangerous liquid will effect the lungs from vaping and whether E-cigarette smokers will be diagnosed with popcorn lung as a result of the inhalation of diacetyl.
-Unfortunately, the popularity of vaping is relatively new and these studies will take time and in the meantime the very vocal vaping community will continue to dispel any connection between popcorn lung and E-cigarettes.
+It is not yet known to what extent this dangerous liquid will affect the lungs from vaping and whether E-cigarette smokers will be diagnosed with popcorn lung as a result of the inhalation of diacetyl.
+Unfortunately, the popularity of vaping is relatively new and these studies will take time and in the meantime, the very vocal vaping community will continue to dispel any connection between popcorn lung and E-cigarettes.

 Vaping Remains Popular, Risks and Advantages Not Fully Understood

 E-cigarettes use battery power to turn liquid nicotine into an inhalable vapor that was first touted as safer for current smokers, although there is no scientific consensus on the risks or advantages of vaping, including how it might affect the likelihood that someone will start using conventional tobacco products or be able to stop smoking.